 Things don’t necessarily speed up after January

 January is the classic down month of the year across the world of commerce and industry.
 Everyone is glum and skint after the new year and nobody wants to go out and buy anything.
-The result is widespread January sales and poor takings for businesses across the board, but a good time to buy something big if you do have the cash.
+The result is widespread poor January sales and takings for businesses across the board, but a good time to buy something big like a 2021 Lincoln Corsair if you do have the cash.

 As the clock strikes midnight on 1st February, nothing changes.
 Yes, things will gradually pick up as we enter spring and summer, but February is still a notably slow time of the year, and dealers will still be keen to offer a few bargains in order to hit their targets come the end of the month.